Powelliphanta augusta: Translocations

-Before the Stockton habitat was mined the Department of Conservation removed around 4,000 smails and relocated them to nearby sites with similar habitat.
+Before the Stockton habitat was mined the Department of Conservation removed around 4,000 snails and relocated them to nearby sites with similar habitat.
 A further 2,000 were taken into captivity, stored in individual containers in a refrigerated shipping container at DOC headquarters in Hokitika.
 Each container had a substrate of moss and leaf litter, and each snail was fed earthworms of a suitable size each month, measured, and weighed.

 In early December 2006, twenty snails removed from Solid Energy's opencast mine expansion at Stockton were released back into the wild.
 By late December 2006, one of the 20 translocated snails had been found dead.
 A further 20 snails collected from the ridgeline of the mine site were also released about 800 m from where they were found into an area of the Stockton Plateau that will not be mined.
 On 8 January 2007 the Department of Conservation announced plans to release another 200 snails back into the wild at Stockton open-cast mine.
 Reintroductions of the snails from the captive population have continued.

 In August 2010, Rod Morris reported in Forest and Bird on the status of P. augusta.
 Morris had visited the re-location site, just northwest of the original Mt.
 Augustus site, where the original soil and vegetation from Mt.
 Augustus had been transferred to.
 He observed that larger trees had died and introduced weed species such as gorse and rushes had invaded.
 Morris stated, "The once complex mosaic of dense, low sub-alpine scrub and deep undisturbed litter has gone."
 However, 1600 snails had been translocated from Hokitika to the re-created site.
 Another 2300 snails had been moved to two sites at Mt Rochfort.
 At each site, 50 snails were tagged with transponders, and these snails had a 30% rate of mortality after 18 months.
 Morris noted that Landcare Research considered that the snail populations would not survive that rate of mortality.

 In April 2010, the captive population was 1,552 snails in three refrigerated rooms.
 In November 2011, 800 snails died in a tempurature-control accident when the thermostat, normally set to 10 °C, reset to 0 °C over a long weekend; 1600 survived.
 By March 2025 the population had grow to 1,884, with an additional 2,195 unhatched eggs, and the species had been observed on camera laying eggs for the first time.